nurshatfateh/Social-Media-Monitoring-for-Disaster-Alert-and-Location-Detection-using-NLP/README.md

 ## Social Media Monitoring for Disaster Alert and Location Detection
-#### Developed a system to monitor social media posts to find reliable information about recent natural disasters with occurrence locations for alerting people.
+#### Developed a system to monitor social media posts to detect and alert the occurrence of any natural disasters.
 #### Used BERT & LSTM for decision-making and spaCy to extract the location.